Jesse: What is your full name and where are you from?

-Jesse: You are a role model for our younger generation, what advice do you have for them getting into basketball?
+Jesse: You are a role model for young women and men, what advice do you have for them getting into basketball?

-Jesse: What has been the ultimate highlight in your basketball career?
+Jesse: What has been the highlight of your basketball career?

 Jesse: Who has been your biggest influence in basketball and why?